pesho-ivanov/martinus.github.io/_posts/2019/2019-04-01-hashmap-benchmarks-03-01-result-InsertHugeInt.md

 Now it gets interesting.
 This benchmark benchmarks a few things at once:

-1. blue: Insert 100 million random `int` into a `Map<int, int>`.
+1. Insert 100 million random `int` into a `Map<int, int>`.
-1. orange: Clear all entries with `clear()`.
+1. Clear all entries with `clear()`.
-1. green:  Reinsert 100 million random `int` into the same cleared map.
+1. Reinsert 100 million random `int` into the same cleared map.
-1. red: Remove all of the inserted entries one by one until the map is empty again.
+1. Remove all of the inserted entries one by one until the map is empty again.
-1. magenta: Destruct the empty map.
+1. Destruct the empty map.

 100 million int-int pairs take at least 1526 MB.
 It is interesting to see how much overhead the maps have here, and how they deal with resizing their data. `clear()` is interesting too, for flat maps it might be possible to optimize for data that is trivially destructible, then clear() can be very fast.
 Reinsertion is interesting to see if a map reuses initialized memory, and if it can gain any speed from that.
 Removing elements one by one is interesting to see removal performance - some maps need to rearrange entries (e.g. robin-hood based maps) which might slow down their performance.